Compass Plant is a native erect perennial long-lived prairie plant, growing on stout leafy stems 6 to 8 feet in height.

 Below: 1st photo - Flower heads are 2-1/2 to 4 inches wide.
 2nd photo - Whitish stem hair.
 3rd photo - Very large basal leaves.

 Notes: Eloise Butler first recorded planting Compass Plant in 1913 - first on July 12 with a plant transplanted from the "Beltline Bridge" (the "Beltline" is current state highway 100 in Minneapolis) and then with seeds on Sept.
-10. TCompass Plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+10. More were added in 1915.
+Martha Crone planted it in 1948 and sowed seeds in 1953.
+It was listed on her 1951 inventory of plants in the Garden at that time.
 The plant is native to Minnesota in the SE quarter from Ramsey county south and also across the southern tier of counties to the Dakota border.
 Compass Plant is one of two Silphiums native to Minnesota, the other is Cup Plant, S. perfoliatum.
 In North America, Compass Plant, Silphium laciniatum is found from the Central Plains eastward to New York, Pennsylvania and Virginia, absent in the Gulf Coast area in the U.S.; Known only in Ontario in Canada.

 Eloise Butler wrote of this plant: "The interesting Rosin, or Compass Plant of the prairie (Silphium laciniatum L.) is of the same genus as the cup plant.
 Its leaves are cut edgewise and point due north and south.
 Persons lost on a trackless, uninhabited prairie might find their bearings by this vegetable compass.
 An army officer stationed on the western plains, the first observer of the plant, thought the leaves must have the properties of the magnetic needle.
 Failing to prove this theory by experiments, he forwarded specimens of the Silphium to Dr. Asa Gray, the American Darwin, who suggested that the peculiar position of the leaves was for the purpose of avoiding the direct rays of the sun in order to check too great a loss of water by transpiration.
 Since that time “polarity” has been observed in the leaves of many other plants growing in drought regions or in exposed situations, as the eucalyptus trees of Australia.
 Such trees, of course, afford no shade.
 The habit may be noted in the roadside weed prickly lettuce, and in some degree even in the garden lettuce."
 Published in the Minneapolis Sunday Tribune, July, 16, 1911.
 (Read article)